-They’re supposedly “man’s best friend.”
-But despite this, dogs are consistently used in painful experiments and tests—often because of their easy bond with humans.
+They’re supposed to be “man’s best friend,” but dogs are still consistently used in painful experiments and tests—often because of their easy bond with humans.
 It’s one of the most heartbreaking examples of the cruel way animals are exploited in the name of science.
 Join NAVS in standing up for dogs being used in research now, and in keeping dogs out of the cages in the future:

-- Take action federal legislation that could impact the lives of dogs in research, from bills that would outright ban painful experiments on dogs to bills that would change the welfare standards or sourcing of dogs in research.
+Take action on federal legislation that could impact the lives of dogs in research, from bills that would ban painful experiments on dogs to bills that would change the welfare standards or sourcing of dogs in research.

-- Support state legislation that would save retired research dogs from euthanasia.
+Support state legislation that would save dogs used in research from euthanasia.

 The move to support the adoption of dogs who are no longer used in research is seeing great progress in states around the country.
 Visit our Research Dog and Cat Adoption Legislation page to find out if your state already has a law in place or under consideration by your state’s legislature.
 You can also send a letter to your legislator asking them to introduce and support a similar bill if no legislation is currently under consideration and your state does not have a law.